itzwolly/2DungeonCrawler/README.md

 # 2DungeonCrawler #

-A 2D isometric engine prototype made in Java using AWS.
+A 2D isometric engine prototype made in Java using Spring.

 # Made By #
 Volkan Baykal - Programmer/Designer\